steenharsted/mocapr/README.md

 the data into a format that will allow you to use the functions in this package.
 If you are willing to share the data, I will be happy to make an attempt at writing an import function and include both the function and the data in this package.

+This is my first R package.
 Feedback and suggestions for improvement and future developments are **most welcome**.
+A few weeks ago almost all the code included in this package was containted in two huge functions and all variable names started with capital letters.
+I am sure the current version is easier to understand and work with, but I am convinced that many improvements can be made as well.

+## Short on the story behind the package

+MiPS

 ## Installation